 Ana Rojo-Mayorga, a 2021 Bryan Collegiate graduate, is a first-generation college student.
 That means she is the first person in her family to attend college.

-Ana served families in need by creating and donating quilts to Hope’s Locker, Bryan ISD’s clothing closet, and the Baylor Scott & White NICU.
+At Collegiate, Ana served families in need by creating and donating quilts to Hope’s Locker, Bryan ISD’s clothing closet, and the Baylor Scott & White NICU.

 A Q&A with Ana